 Even if the island became too small for Richter in the course of his life, he always remained connected to it.
 In his works, he not only describes the places of his childhood, but also had himself buried here at his own request.

-17429 Seebad Bansin
+Waldstraße 1, 17429 Seebad Bansin

 Closed on Mondays

-Tuesday: 10 a.m. to 12 p.m. & 13 p.m. to 16 p.m
+Tuesday - Friday: 10 a.m. - 12 p.m. & 13 p.m. - 16 p.m

-Saturday: 12 a.m. to 16 p.m.
+Saturday: 12 a.m. - 16 p.m.

-Sunday: closed
+Sunday: Closed

-Stars have given concerts here, Germany's best word acrobats have slammed in competition and Nobel Prize winners have made many listeners think - the Imperial Baths Hall on the Heringsdorf Promenade always invites you to top-class events.
-Whether it’s a concert, variety show, musical or reading – the Imperial Baths Hall is the place where the music plays and occasionally the big theatre.
+Stars have given concerts here, Germany's best word acrobats have slammed in competition and Nobel Prize winners have made many an listener think - the Imperial Baths Hall on the Heringsdorf Promenade always invites you to top-class events.
+Whether it's a concert, variety show, musical or reading - the Imperial Baths Hall is the place where the music plays and occasionally also the really big theatre.
 Because the hall offers plenty of space.
 Up to 600 people can indulge in small and large art pleasures on the parquet floor and in the boxes.

 Red velvet chairs, boxes supported by white pillars and a high coffered ceiling give it a historic ambience.
 Despite its size (11×12 meters), the stage is height-adjustable.
 The orchestra pit can be sunk.